Planting Seeds: My First Vegetable Garden

 Indoor Seed Starting Pictures

 It wasn’t long before my buds began to outgrow their egg carton homes.
 So, I poked a hole in the bottoms of each carton, added dirt to six new cartons, and layered them over each other to allow more room for the roots to grow.
-I highly suggest deep trays if you are going to start your seeds indoors.
-Also, try to choose a location in your house that is out of the way.
-My dining room table was constantly wet and dirty during the seed starting process.
+I highly suggest buying deep trays or doubling your egg cartons if you are going to start your seeds indoors.
+Also, try to choose a location in your house that is out of the way, gets plenty of light, but isn't in an area where you are going to forget about it.
+That's why I chose my dining room table, even though half of the table was unusable during this stage.

 After five weeks, it appeared to be safe to plant outdoors.
 I spent several days creating a bed for my seedlings, trying to choose a location that got a lot of sun but was somewhat secluded.
 I planted on the side of my house just inside my backyard fence, hoping that it would keep out some of the animals but still allow enough light to help my plants grow (it turns out that deer can jump a four foot fence with little difficulty, even the young ones).

 Weeds were a particularly difficult challenge.
 It was a large area to cover, and I was very nervous about pulling out the plants by mistake.
 So, many of the weeds and grass were allowed to stay, as long as they did not wrap themselves around the plants.
-I have since purchased new tools to help me manage weeds in future gardens.
-This should give the plants more room to grow and keep the garden looking neat.
+I have since purchased new tools that help me manage the weeds in my garden.

-My tomato plants needed to be staked by then.
-I used pieces of metal leftover from an old swing that my parents had taken down and discarded.
-I tied them off with pieces of rope, but as you’ll see from later pictures, they soon outgrew them.
+My tomato plants needed to be staked by then as well.
+I used metal stakes leftover from an old swing that my parents had taken down and discarded.
+I tied them off with pieces of rope, but as you’ll see in later pictures, they soon outgrew them.

 By the second week of July, my pumpkin vines had outgrown their space.
 I had to expand my garden to give them more room to grow.
 So, I extended the border and tore up more of my yard, almost doubling the size of the bed.
 This gave the pumpkins more room to grow.
 At one point, they were wrapping themselves around my tomato plants, even climbing the metal poles reserved specifically for the tomatoes.

 I also had a full, green pepper by then.
-It was a little bitter, but I was still proud of it.
+It was a little bitter to the taste, but I was still proud of it and made a mental note to let future peppers ripen a little more before eating them.

-The sun was already beginning to shift in August, and my yard was becoming shadier in the back.
-There was still a good amount of sun hitting the plants each day, however.
+The sun was already beginning to shift by August, and my yard was becoming shadier in the back.
+There was still a good amount of sun hitting the plants each day, though.
 The tomato vines outgrew their stakes, and dozens of tiny, cherry tomatoes began to grow and ripen.
 I began to pick them by the second week of August and allow them to ripen in my kitchen.
-They ripened slowly but surely, and I’ve been picking new tomatoes almost everyday since.
-They have proven to be my most successful plants.
+They ripened slowly but surely.
+I now only pick them if they are turning orange, or if they fall off of the vine while I'm weeding.

 By the end of August, I also had some broccoli growing.
 They grew in small stalks, but they were greener than any head of broccoli you would ever buy in a store.
 Their downfall, though, was in the pest department.
 All of my plants had holes in my leaves so I didn’t expect much success from my broccoli.
 Something liked them way too much.
-I bought deer and rabbit spray and sprayed the ground once every few weeks to keep the usual suspects away from my garden, but something was still chewing on the broccoli.
-However, the heads began to pop up in August, and I had a few nice stalks by the time I returned home from the beach.
+I bought deer and rabbit spray and sprayed the ground around the plants (without spraying on them) once every few weeks to keep them away from my garden, but something was still chewing on the broccoli.
+However, the heads began to pop up in August, and I had a few nice stalks by the time I returned home from a trip to the beach.

 After boiling my first heads of broccoli for dinner, I found out what kind of creature had been helping itself to my broccoli.
 Clinging to the stalks were little, green caterpillars.
 The boiling water had killed them and turned them yellow, but they were still on there.
-It’s a queasy feeling to pick the bugs from your food before you eat them and really diminished the fun of eating my own home grown broccoli.
-Every stalk I have picked of my broccoli required this process.
-My largest stalk was filled with at least 12 green caterpillars, and I can only hope that I got them all before boiling them, covering them with melted cheese, and digging in.
+It’s a queasy feeling to pick the bugs from your food before you eat them and really diminished the fun of eating my own homegrown broccoli.
+Every stalk I had picked of my broccoli was full of bug.
+My largest stalk was filled with at least 12 green caterpillars, and I can only hope that I got them all before digging in to my side dish.

 One plant that was no longer doing well, though, were my pumpkin vines.
 My most successful pumpkin year was when I planted them around my front wall where they got full sun.
-I ended up with three small but healthy pumpkins that year, and after the last two years of trying to grow them in the backyard, it’s safe to assume that they belong in the front.
-Seeing how they were no longer growing, I moved all of the vines through the fence and pointed them in the direction of the front yard to get them the sunlight they required.
+Seeing that they were no longer growing in the backyard, I moved all of the vines through the fence and pointed them in the direction of the front yard to get them the sunlight they required.
 This appeared to work at first.
 New flowers bloomed, and tiny pumpkins began to grow.
 However, some little critter decided that it needed to snack on the flowers, and within a week, any hope of a pumpkin for Halloween had diminished.
+I have since moved them up to their own garden in my front yard surrounded by deer-proof fencing and receiving optimal sunlight and room to grow.
+I ended up with three small but healthy pumpkins that first year.

 The watermelon vines had not done well all year.
-They grew and grew and flowered tiny yellow flowers, but nothing ever materialized into a watermelon any larger than a pea.
-After two years with no success, I am out of the watermelon business.
-The climate is not right, and I don’t appear to have the knack for watermelon growing.
+They grew long and bloomed with tiny, yellow flowers, but nothing ever materialized into a watermelon any larger than a pea.
+I haven't grown watermelons since, though I suspect they might do well in the front yard where I planted my pumpkins.

 Ultimately, starting seeds indoors is not really necessary when you can just buy decent-sized plants from the store once the threat of frost is over.
-I don’t feel like I got crops any faster than anyone else in my area, which was my intent in starting the seeds inside.
+I don’t feel like I got crops any faster than I would have with a full-grown plant, which was my intent in starting the seeds inside.

 Do you have a vegetable garden?
 If so, share your gardening stories in the comments below!